wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 - Node.js >= v18.0.0
 - Cursor, Windsurf, Claude Desktop or another MCP Client

-> **Note on Runtimes:** While `npx` (Node.js) is the recommended default for broader compatibility, an alternative using `deno` is provided below for users prioritizing enhanced security.
-Deno allows explicit control over script permissions (like network access) via flags such as `--allow-net`, reducing potential risks.
-See [#7](https://github.com/upstash/context7-mcp/issues/7) for the discussion.

 ### Install in Cursor

 Go to: `Settings` -> `Cursor Settings` -> `MCP` -> `Add new global MCP server`